FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 An exception to this rule is data recorded with the exclusive intent to analyze the AS's behaviour after the event.
 This includes all files that the AS only writes to but does not read from.

-To make the AS aware of which track it is driving, the GO signal includes a unique identifier of the upcomming track.
+To make the AS aware of which track it is driving, the GO signal includes a unique identifier of the upcoming track.

-After the initial GO signal, the signal is continously re-sent 1 Hz to ensure it arrives at the team's AS.
+After the initial GO signal, the signal is continuously re-sent at 1 Hz to ensure it arrives at the team's AS.
-The timestamp of all consecutive GO signals are equal to the first one.
+The timestamp of all consecutive GO signals is equal to the first one.

 ### Finishing
 There are two ways to conclude a run: finishing or stopping.